Alex Verdugo Player Props: Red Sox vs. Rangers

-On Wednesday, Alex Verdugo (hitting .233 in his past 10 games) and the Boston Red Sox play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 7:10 PM ET.
+Alex Verdugo -- .190 average over his past 10 games -- will be in action for the Boston Red Sox against the Texas Rangers, with Nathan Eovaldi on the mound, on July 6 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-5 with an RBI) against the Rangers.
+He had a hitless showing in his last game (0-for-3) against the Rangers.

 Alex Verdugo Game Info & Props vs. the Rangers